3a1b2c3/seeingSpace/README.md

 <img src="https://user-images.githubusercontent.com/74843139/134803822-801b99d7-5bd7-4ab3-8f12-0eba63eedcd5.png" width=300>
  _Source: A System for Acquiring, Processing, and Rendering Panoramic Light Field Stills for Virtual Reality_

 View synthesis can be approached by either explicit estimation of scene geometry and color, or using coarser estimates of geometry to guide interpolation between captured views.
 Light field rendering pushes the latter strategy to an extreme by using dense structured sampling of the lightfield to make re-construction guarantees independent of specific scene geometry.
-Most IBR algorithms are designed to model static appearance, DeepMPI, which further captures viewing condition dependent appearance
+Most IBR algorithms are designed to model static appearance, DeepMPI (Deep Multiplane Images), which further captures viewing condition dependent appearance.

 ##### Relighting with 4D Incident Light Fields
 #### Temporally Coded Imaging: Time Resolved Imaging (TRI) or Time-of-Flight (ToF) Imaging
-ToF refers to the use of the speed of light or even sound to determine distance, as it measures the time it takes light to leave a device, bounce off an object or plane, and return to the device, all divided by two reveals The distance from the device to the object or plane.
+ToF refers to the use of the **speed of light or even sound** to determine distance, as it measures the time it takes light to leave a device, bounce off an object or plane, and return to the device, all divided by two reveals The distance from the device to the object or plane.
 ToF applications create "depth maps" based on light detection, usually with a standard RGB camera, and the advantage that ToF offers compared to LiDAR is that ToF requires less specialized equipment so that it can be used with smaller, cheaper devices.

 <img src="https://user-images.githubusercontent.com/74843139/134803482-e283e016-a50e-4ae9-aca7-d35128ba9554.png" width=500>